AdobeDocs/commerce-learn.en/help/backend-development/remote-db-connection-execute-queries.md

 total size is 2690241  speedup is 1.00
 ```

-Viewing the contents to show the file was successfully downloaded.
+View the contents of the file to verify it was successfully downloaded.

 ```bash
 ls -lah